Pennsylvania Route 287: Tioga County

-PA 287 heads along Central Avenue through a highly developed business and residential community until the intersection with PA 660 (Main Street), where the highway turns eastward on a concurrency with PA 660.
+PA 287 heads along Central Avenue through a highly developed business and residential community until the intersection with PA 660 (Main Street) adjacent to the Tioga County Courthouse, where the highway turns eastward on a concurrency with PA 660.
 PA 287 and PA 660 continue to the northeast along Main Street in the center of the community, where the two highways intersect with US 6.
 At the US 6 intersection, PA 660 turns along US 6 east while PA 287 continues along US 6 westbound.
 US 6 and PA 287 head to the northeast through the community center, passing to the east of Wellsboro Cemetery before the two highways turn to the northwest along Tioga Street.
 At an intersection with Hillboldt Road, PA 287 and US 6 leave Wellsboro.
 The two highways enter Stokesdale, a residential community before a fork in the highway, with US 6 turning towards the west and PA 287 towards the north.

 PA 287, after the split with US 6, heads to the northeast, entering the community of Wellsboro Junction.
 Wellsboro Junction is mainly fields, with the route heading as the main highway.
 After passing a few factories, PA 287 turns to the northeast and out of Wellsboro Junction.
 The highway passes a large pond, as well as a few residential homes.
 PA 287 continues along the rural alignment, entering a small community of residential homes and fields.
 The route continues to the northeast, entering the community of Middlebury Center, where it intersects with the terminus of PA 249 and Mill Plank Road.
 The route turns to the northeast in the barren residential community.
 The route crosses over a river and heads on a straight northeast alignment, passing through a residential community.
 A short distance later, PA 287 turns to the northeast, paralleling a railroad.
 The route widens to three lanes where it passes a large field.
 PA 287 turns to the north, reaching the northern terminus of the nearby railroad.
 The route heads to the north, crossing the Tioga Dam along the Hammond Reservoir and entering the community of Crooked Creek.